DAVID SANCIOUS-WHAT MIGHT HAVE BEEN.

 Just As I Thought.

 There was no fallout between David Sancious and Tone.
 Instead, the band seem to have run its course.
-Despite this, some members of Tone would be reunited with David once he had written his debut solo album, Just As I Thought.
+Despite this, some members of Tone would be reunited with him once he had written his debut solo album, Just As I Thought.

 For Just As I Thought, David Sancious wrote nine new songs.
 Most of them, including Run, Just As I Thought, Again, The Naked 1, Valley Of The Shadow, Remember, And Then She Said and Again (Part II) were much shorter songs.
 Especially when compared to songs on previous albums.
-The longest track was Just As I Thought, Suite (For The End Of An Age), an eight minute epic, which featured David at his most creative.
-However, for most of Just As I Thought, the songs were shorter and found David moving towards fusion.
+The longest track was Just As I Thought, Suite (For The End Of An Age), an eight minute epic, which featured David Sancious at his most creative.
+However, for most of Just As I Thought, the songs were shorter and found him moving towards fusion.
 To help him do this, was a very different band.

 Joining David Sancious to record Just As I Thought was a band that was a mixture of familiar faces and new names.
 They made their way to Eddy Offord’s Mobile Unit in Woodstock.
 One of the familiar faces, was drummer and percussionist, who returned to the rhythm section.
 Joining him were fusion bassist Jeff Berlin, and T.M.
 Stevens, who would invent heavy metal funk.
 Each bassist played on two tracks.
 Adding vocals on Again and Suite (For The End Of An Age) was Kabir Ghani.
 Brenda Madison added choir parts to Suite (For The End Of An Age) and Again (Part II).
 David played acoustic and electric guitar, bass, Hammond organ, piano and synths.
 He also arranged Just As I Thought, and co-produced the album with Eddy Offord.
-Once Just As I Thought was complete, a new chapter in David’s career began.
+Once Just As I Thought was complete, a new chapter in David Sancious’ career began.

 Before that, critics and record buyers would have their say on David Sancious’ debut solo album, Just As I Thought.
 Critics were won over by Just As I Thought, welcoming the stylistic departure on an album where David Sancious.
 Just As I Thought with its move towards fusion, showed another side to David Sancious.
 However, he hadn’t turned his back on progressive rock, and combined this with rock, classical, jazz and even the dreamy ambient, acoustic sound of The Naked I. There was much for critics to praise on Just As I Thought.

 When Just As I Thought was released later in 1979, it only charted in the US Jazz charts, where it reached thirty-six.
-While this was an improvement on David Sancious and Tone’s swan-song True Stories, ultimately Just As I Thought had failed to find the audience it deserved.
+While this was an improvement on David Sancious and Tone’s swan-song True Stories, Just As I Thought had failed to find the audience it deserved.
 For everyone involved, it was a huge disappointment.

 Especially David Sancious.
 Just As I Thought could and should’ve been the start of a long and successful career.
 David Sancious was a talented multi-instrumentalist, composer, arranger and producer.
 However, his ambitious, groundbreaking and genre-melting music was only finding an audience within the jazz community.
 It had been a similar case with David Sancious and Tone.
 Maybe that was why David Sancious decided to reinvent himself as a solo artist?
 Alas, it didn’t pay off.